Abbilaash/Richie2.com/README.md

 ++ Site should look the same on Safari, Chrome, and Firefox.
 (Don't care about IE.)
 ++ The FB/GitHub/external-link buttons should target a new tab for loading the page.

+I like this site design: https://linusbohman.se/
+I will upload my personal images to GitHub for use.
+See /assets/img/ folder.

 NOTES: